kate-bagenzo/strawberry-starter/src/posts/example_posts/installation.md

 Go to the `src` folder.
 This is where your blog's files live.
 There's a lot of stuff here, but you don't need to worry about most it!
 For now, let's go to `_data` and open the file named `config.jsonc`.
 ### A brief aside about JSON
-If you've never seen a `.json` or `.jsonc` file before - it's not complicated!
+If you've never seen a `.json` or `.jsonc` file before - don't worry, it's not complicated!
 It's just a way to store text so that it can be easily read by programs.
-The format is always the same: a bunch of `keys` and `values`, paired like so: `"key": "value",`.
-The entire list is contained within {curly braces}.
+The format of JSON is pretty simple: a bunch of `keys` and `values`, paired like so: `"key": "value",`.
+These keys and values are contained within two {curly braces}, which you'll see at the start and end of the file.

-Note the quotation marks and the comma!
-All of the key-value pairs (except for the last) must have a comma.
+Note the quotation marks and the comma! **All of the key-value pairs (except for the last) must have a comma**.
 The keys and values must also be enclosed with quotation marks.
 Be sure not to accidentally change that while editing your config file, or your blog will stop working!

 `config.jsonc` contains data that appears in a few places in your blog.
 Take the time now to replace the defaults, being careful not to disturb any quotation marks or commas or curly braces:
 - `siteName`